 What you will need to bring along :

 Wide angle or standard lens with lens hood.

 Warm clothes and a flask of hot drink

 Suitable warm clothing and footwear.
 We cannot guarantee the weather but the intention is for the main part to be shooting outdoors in the elements, we recommend suitable cold weather gear including hat and gloves and thick socks

 This workshop is suitable for all abilities from beginner to experienced photographer.

 You will need a moderate fitness level for this workshop.
 Participants will be walking on undulating terrain with trip hazards due to shooting in the dark.
-You will need to be able to work in the cold due to the time of year, but if the rain is persistent we will move the workshop date due to the health and safety of the participants being very important to us
+You will need to be able to work in the colder weather due to the time of night, but if the rain is persistent we will move the workshop date due to the health and safety of the participants being very important to us

 Booking is confirmed one full payment has been received via our checkout system.